Planning System

 How It Fits Together

-Think of it like a pyramid:
+Think of it like a flat catalog:

 Projects & Processes

-"How to get there" "What to repeat"
+"What to build" "What to repeat"

 ▲ ▲ ▲ ▲